43piRcubed/portfolio/DisasterResponsePipeline/README.md

 The purpose of the ML pipeline is:

 - Load data from the **SQLite database**
-- Split the data into training and testing sets
+- Split the data into training and test sets
 - Train and tune a model using GridSearchCV
 - Output the results on the test set
 - Export the final model to a pickle file